Removed all of the Active-X buttons and replaced them with a

 Added the Testimonials worksheet tab.
 (Feel free to hide it

-so it is out of the way.)
+so it is out of the way or delete that tab entirely.)

 Added an option for the user to download the game scores from either